jtmerritt/BeSocial/README.md

 - Under SMS Log and email log, make 'incoming' and 'outgoing', 'missed' be different colors with arrows possibly  (This is already done for call log)
 - display text in the middle of the fraction chart indicating the value, toggling text with a tap.
+- set text of chart spinner to be centered
+- bring back the underscore shading under the tab buttons
+- Add a graphic (hourglass-like) to indicate that the data is still being collected
+- Implement date range function for chart
+    - Make the standard range up to 2 years
+    - if there is more data before, display a "back arror" button on the bottom.
+        When the button is pressed, redraw the chart with the previous set of data
+    - When displaying the previous set of data, show a "forward arrow" button.

 ***Medium Tasks***
 - Include multiple phone numbers in the call log collection